 During the month, we followed the tightened Pakistani security situation and learned that locals call the current events “political noise”.
 Overall, the Karachi stock exchange did not react strongly.
-In contrast, on the other side of the bay, the overvalued Dubai stock market dropped 20% in June, reminding us of why we invest in value shares.
+In contrast, on the other side of the bay, the overvalued Dubai stock market dropped 20% in June, reminding us of why the fund invests in value shares.

 During the month, we continued conducting due diligence by meeting with the management of companies in both Central and South America.
 We invested in a Chilean real estate developer whose activities are mainly in the urban centers of the country.
 We also added a Peruvian logistics operator that manages several seaports and airports.
 The value of the company’s land holdings alone exceed its current market value.

-We expect market volatility to continue during the coming weeks and to affect some of our portfolio countries.
+We expect market volatility to continue during the coming weeks and to affect some of the fund's portfolio countries.
 However, we do trust that the benefits of diversification and a value approach will continue to support market outperformance, as they did this month.

-We invest in companies, not countries.
-However, the politics of countries often affect our portfolio.
+The fund invests in companies, not countries.
+However, the politics of countries often affect the fund's portfolio.
 The judicial confirmation of the coming presidency of Joko Widodo got the Jakarta exchange moving as investors trusted that reforms would come.
-Shares of our real estate developer in Indonesia experienced significant price appreciation when the coming leadership indicated that the Jakarta residential real estate market would be opened to foreign investors.
+Shares of the fund's real estate developer in Indonesia experienced significant price appreciation when the coming leadership indicated that the Jakarta residential real estate market would be opened to foreign investors.
 The company is also waiting for a final approval to start building an island off the coast of Jakarta that will house tens of thousands of workers and residents.

 The month’s visits focused on a few cities in Vietnam and Thailand where we met nearly twenty companies.
 The conversations with CEO’s and CFO’s led to one investment and to a few potential targets to follow.

-We seized the decline and bought more shares in several companies including a household furniture manufacturer that without a particular reason fell 15%, a drop that proved momentary.
-On the negative side of the portfolio, our Kenyan supermarket chain has unfortunately been unable to fix cash flow problems and due to the worsening financial conditions we decided to remove it from our holdings.
-At the same time, we also sold a Pakistani textile company’s shares, as well as our holding in a Turkish office equipment company, while replacing them with two companies in Pakistan and Malaysia from similar industries but with better fundamentals.
+The fund seized the decline and bought more shares in several companies including a household furniture manufacturer that without a particular reason fell 15%, a drop that proved momentary.
+On the negative side of the portfolio, the fund's Kenyan supermarket chain has unfortunately been unable to fix cash flow problems and due to the worsening financial conditions the fund decided to remove it from its holdings.
+At the same time, the fund also sold a Pakistani textile company’s shares, as well as our holding in a Turkish office equipment company, while replacing them with two companies in Pakistan and Malaysia from similar industries but with better fundamentals.

 The November air in Istanbul had already cooled, but the local exchange was still doing well.
 The market, which has been on an upswing for some time now, got an extra boost from the falling oil prices.
-We decided to make a visit and meet with our portfolio companies, while also looking for potential new investments, since our Turkish investments had appreciated strongly.
-We ended up shaving some of our current investments, and making two new ones, including in a maker of high-end bathroom tiles, which had experienced strong growth, but at the same time sustained its good valuation and a 5% dividend yield.
+We decided to make a visit and meet with the fund's portfolio companies, while also looking for potential new investments, since the fund's Turkish investments had appreciated strongly.
+The fund ended up shaving some of its current investments, and making two new ones, including in a maker of high-end bathroom tiles, which had experienced strong growth, but at the same time sustained its good valuation and a 5% dividend yield.

 A couple of days before our trip to Bangladesh we were warned about potential “chaos” due to the decisions of the local war crimes tribunal.
 We travel to many challenging regions, but don’t take unnecessary risks, and as such we decided to move our trip to a later date.

 The portfolio had a very active month.
 Our greatest tragedy struck in Thailand where a portfolio company which manufactures electronics announced a 40% uptick in its earnings – on the same day when one of its factories was destroyed in a fire.
 The company shares fell 35%.
-Fortunately, we maintain a well-diversified portfolio, and our Pakistani cement firms provided a good counterbalance by surging 25% during the month, and our South African airline reached almost similar numbers by increasing 20% thanks to falling oil prices.
+Fortunately, the fund maintains a well-diversified portfolio, and the fund's Pakistani cement firms provided a good counterbalance by surging 25% during the month, and the fund's South African airline reached almost similar numbers by increasing 20% thanks to falling oil prices.

 Saudi Arabia is still inaccessible to tourists, but the country holds a lot of promise due to its sizeable population and continuing reforms.
 The opening of the Riyadh stock exchange to foreign investors is a part of these larger changes.
 In December, we visited companies in both Jeddah and Riyadh.
 CEOs were hopeful despite the shock therapy the local exchanges had undergone due to the falling oil prices.
 Many companies hold some promise, but we are still waiting for more attractive pricing.

-The developing markets’ exchanges experienced some heavy volatility in December with the funds in our peer group falling 2% on average.
+The developing markets’ exchanges experienced some heavy volatility in December with the funds in the fund's peer group falling 2% on average.
 We were pleased with our strategy as the fund instead returned 2% for the month.